MicrosoftDocs/sql-docs/azure-sql/managed-instance/instance-stop-start-how-to.md

 - For an overview, see [What is Azure SQL Managed Instance?](sql-managed-instance-paas-overview.md).
 - Learn about [connectivity architecture in SQL Managed Instance](connectivity-architecture-overview.md).
 - Learn how to [modify an existing virtual network for SQL Managed Instance](vnet-existing-add-subnet.md).
-- For a tutorial that shows how to create a virtual network, create a managed instance, and restore a database from a database backup, see [Create an Azure SQL Managed Instance deployment (Azure portal)](instance-create-quickstart.md).
+- For a tutorial that shows how to create a virtual network, create an instance, and restore a database from a database backup, see [Create Azure SQL Managed Instance (Azure portal)](instance-create-quickstart.md).
 - For DNS issues, see [Resolve private DNS names in Azure SQL Managed Instance](resolve-private-domain-names.md).